Low-carb followers are likely to come across one staple drink when browsing for keto-friendly recipes: keto coffee.

 Coffee also contains antioxidants, essential B vitamins, and phytonutrients, which all work to keep your body healthy and fight off harmful free radical damage to your cells[*].

-This may be why researchers from one comprehensive review of 201 meta-analyses learned drinking 3-4 cups of coffee every day was connected with a reduced risk of several conditions, including[*]:
+This may be why researchers found out that drinking 3-4 cups of coffee every day may be connected to a reduced risk of several conditions, including[*]:

 - Cardiovascular disease